yungshenglu/StudyJams/Coursera/ArtScienceML/4-PinchScience/README.md

     * Look for bias in slices of data, this can guide improvements
     * Example
         * Use calubration plots of bucketed bias to find slices where your model performs poorly

+### Quiz - Logistic Regression Regularization

+* Why is it important to add regularization to logistic regression?
+    * A. Helps stops weights being driven to +/- infinity
+    * B. Helps logits stay away from asymptotes which can halt training
+    * C. Transforms outputs into a calibrated probability estimate
+    * D. Both A & B
+    * E. Both A & C
+    > Answer: D.

 ### Quiz - Logistic Regression